rowanmanning/resave-sass/README.md

 }));
 ```

+#### `sassIncludePaths` (array of strings)

+An array of paths that Sass can look in to attempt to resolve your `@import` and `@use` declarations.
+You can always import using URLs relative to the current Sass file.
+Defaults to an empty array.

 #### `savePath` (string)

-The directory to save bundled files to.
-This is optional, but is recommended in production environments.
-This should point to a directory which is also served by your application.
+The directory to save compiled CSS files to.
+This is optional, but is recommended in
+production environments.
+This should point to a directory which is also served by your
+application.
 Defaults to `null`.

 Example of saving bundles only in production: